kyma-project/telemetry-manager/docs/user/02-logs.md

 You activated a LogPipeline and logs start streaming to your backend.

-To check that the pipeline is running, wait until all status conditions of the LogPipeline in your cluster have status `True`:
+To check that the pipeline is running, wait until the status conditions of the LogPipeline in your cluster have status `True`:

 ```bash
 kubectl get logpipeline